quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 ---

 #### AlphaGo Zero's Neural Network Output
-AlphaGo Zero’s deep convolutional network outputs a scalar value \( v \) estimating the win probability for the current player and a vector \( p \) of move probabilities, including pass or resign moves.
+AlphaGo Zero’s deep convolutional network outputs a scalar value $v $ estimating the win probability for the current player and a vector$p$ of move probabilities, including pass or resign moves.
 These are used to direct MCTS executions.
 :p What does AlphaGo Zero's neural network output?
 ??x
-AlphaGo Zero's neural network outputs two parts: a scalar value \( v \), which estimates the probability that the current player will win from the current board position, and a vector \( p \) of move probabilities for each possible stone placement plus pass or resign moves.
+AlphaGo Zero's neural network outputs two parts: a scalar value $v $, which estimates the probability that the current player will win from the current board position, and a vector $ p$ of move probabilities for each possible stone placement plus pass or resign moves.
 These outputs guide MCTS executions. x??

 #### Monte Carlo Tree Search (MCTS) Execution in AlphaGo Zero